datasilvia/Statistics-project/README.md

 - Assessing the duration of the experiment.
 - Identifying additional data needs.

-### 📉 Data Visualization with Tableau:
+### 📉 Data Visualization with PowerBI:

-- Creating interactive visualizations in Tableau.
+- Creating interactive visualizations in PowerBI.
 - Preparing dashboards for the presentation.

 ## 📈 Results